 Colleges and universities will have a designated prelaw advisor who can assist you with the law school admissions process.
-Once an applicant has created an LSAC Candidate Account, the name and contact information of the prelaw advisor at their degree-granting institution will be included in their profile.
-Applicants may also contact the academic advising office at their college.
+Once you have created an LSAC Candidate Account, the name and contact information of the prelaw advisor at your degree-granting institution will be included in your profile.
+You may also want to contact the academic advising office at your college or talk to your major department advisor for additional guidance.
+You should also plan to attend an information session, open house or other law school recruiting event.

 3+3 Undergraduate/Law Dual Degree Program